 Zero Waste Laundry Products: My product reviews & DIY recipe

-Laundry isn't a sexy topic.
-It doesn't grab headlines, and I don't expect many to even make it as far as this sentence.
+Laundry isn't a sexy topic and it doesn't grab headlines.
 But the scale at which we use laundry detergents and how unavoidably essential they are to modern life makes the topic an important one.
-Many of us, particularly any family with young kids or anybody that has to wear a uniform, will do laundry most days of the week.
+Many of us will do laundry most days of the week.
 Even if you can get that number down to once per week, you're still running more than fifty loads of washing a year.
 This makes what we wash our clothes with an important talking point.

-Biome released a new range of bulk cleaning products packaged in glass.
+Biome released a new range of home cleaning products packaged in glass.
 They're zero waste, organic, palm oil free, and completely safe, natural non-toxic ingredients.
 Everything referenced is vegan (as am I).
-If I'm recommending something on my blog or social media it can be taken on face value as being vegan-friendly because I'll do my best to fact check myself.

-I was pretty stoked about this new cleaning products release because they've included previously hard to find ingredients.
+I was pretty stoked about this new line because they've included previously hard to find ingredients.
 I searched for months to find plastic-free or bulk washing soda, and now my favourite store stocks it!
-By using these natural vegan cleaning ingredients, we gain back a little bit of control over our own health and environmental footprint.
+By using these simple ingredients, we gain back a little bit of control over our own health and environmental footprint.
 In a way, knowing what's in your own products is pretty damn empowering.

 Whether you want to DIY a recipe to suit your specific needs, or you just want an easy product you can pick up and use immediately, I'll delve into some of the options below.